The tropical non-properness set of a polynomial map: Jelonek set from faces of polytopes

 \begin{proof} Take $W=f(\bT)\cap (\cR\cup \cS(f))$, where $\cR$ is the union of all face-resultants of $f$.
 Recall that $f$ is dominant, and the Jelonek set is a hypersurface~\cite{Jel93}.
-These facts, together with Proposition~\ref{prp:face-generic-open}, imply that $W$ is Zariski open in $\bT$.
+These facts, together with Proposition~\ref{prp:face-generic-open}, imply that $W$ is Zariski open in $K^n$.
 Since $w\in f(\bT)$, we get $f^{-1}(w)\subset \bT$.
 By definition, the map is finite outside $\cS(f)$, and thus has a constant number of preimages (counted with multiplicities) $\mu(f)$ that is independent of $w\not\in\cS(f)$ (see e.g.~\S\ref{sub:int:main-res}).
 In the notation of Theorem~\ref{th:Bernstein}, this shows that $\mu(f) = I^*(f-w)$.
-Finally, Theorem~\ref{th:Bernstein} shows that for any $w\in W$, it holds $ I^*(f-w)= V(\Delta_1,\ldots,\Delta_n)$, and we are done. \end{proof}
+Finally, Theorem~\ref{th:Bernstein} shows that for any $w\in W$, it holds that $ I^*(f-w)= V(\Delta_1,\ldots,\Delta_n)$. \end{proof}